 I feel strongly about the arts and what they bring to the city and the public education system.
 I enjoy the opportunity to do work with the creative types and step out of the everyday grind that is practicing law.” – John Ray Clemmons, Chaffin & Burnsed, PLLC

 Since opening as the Tennessee Volunteer Lawyers for the Arts in Fall 2006, VLPA has helped the arts community resolve nearly 4,000 legal and business matters.
 In 2017, VLPA reached a huge new milestone by providing over $3 million in free legal and business counsel to 2,500 artists and 450 nonprofit arts organizations.

-Even if you don’t see your need listed above or aren’t sure whether you qualify, email or give us a call.
-We are here to help.
+Even if you don’t see your need listed above or aren’t sure whether you qualify, complete the appropriate form to contact us.
+We are here to help!